 A glass jar is an oldie-but-goodie choice for storing used cooking oil before repurposing it for another dish, and this choice also has the advantage of allowing you to reuse old jars.

 - After you’ve finished frying, leave the used cooking oil in the frying pan to cool down.

 - When it has cooled enough, carefully move it to a glass jar.

 - Be sure to store used cooking oil separately depending on the type of dish you prepared with it.
 For example, don’t mix used fried chicken cooking oil with stir-fried seafood cooking oil.
 Common sense tells us that these flavors aren’t going to get along.

-- After that, you can store your glass container securely in your pantry or your kitchen cabinets.
+- Afterward, you can securely store your glass container in your pantry or kitchen cabinets.

 One popular kitchen hack for getting the most out of your used cooking oil and keeping it free of “impurities” is to pour it through a small strainer or a piece of coarse cloth, and this helps you strain any leftover batter or other foodstuff effectively.

 If you’re using a filter, make sure to clean away any extra oil before washing it in the sink to prevent even tiny amounts of grease from going down the drain.

 We might be instinctive to use paper towels to clean grease from filters, plates, pots, and pans, and then toss the used, greasy paper towels into the recycling bin because – well, paper towels are usually recyclable, right? — Wrong.